-The AP Biology, Calculus, Chemistry, Physics, and Statistics Exams require or permit students to use a calculator during all or part of the exam.
+The AP Biology, Calculus, Chemistry, Environmental Science, Physics, and Statistics Exams require or permit students to use a calculator during all or part of the exam.
 If a student chooses to take the exam without a calculator, the student must hand copy and sign the Calculator Release Statement.
 The signed statement indicates that the student won't be able to challenge the AP score because the student didn't use a calculator on the exam.
 The signed statement must be returned to me after the exam.
-[Refer to page 51 of the 2017-18 AP Coordinator's Manual.]
+[Refer to page 54 in Part 2 of the 2019-20 AP Coordinator's Manual.]